r-lyeh-archived/sqlight/README.md

 - SQLight is cross-platform.
 Compiles under MSVC/GCC.
 Works on Windows/Linux.
 - SQLight is tiny.
 One header and one source file.
 - SQLight is based on code by Ladislav Nevery.
-- SQLight is MIT licensed.
+- SQLight is BOOST licensed.

 sq::light
 ---------